-If no choice is specified, the Proxy will be voted "FOR" all nominees listed in Proposal 1 and "FOR" Proposals 2 and 3.
+If no choice is specified, the Proxy will be voted "FOR" all nominees listed in Proposal 1, "FOR" Proposals 2 and 3, and "1 YEAR" for Proposal 4.

-By signing the Proxy, you hereby revoke all prior proxies and appoint Robert L. Johnson, Leslie D. Hale and Anita Cooke Wells, and each of them with full power of substitution, to vote your shares on the matters shown on the reverse side and any other matters which may come before the Annual Meeting of Shareholders and any adjournments or postponements of the Annual Meeting of Shareholders.
+By signing the Proxy, you hereby revoke all prior proxies and appoint Robert L. Johnson, Leslie D. Hale and Chad Perry, and each of them with full power of substitution, to vote your shares on the matters shown on the reverse side and any other matters which may come before the Annual Meeting of Shareholders and any adjournments or postponements of the Annual Meeting of Shareholders.

-Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week www.proxypush.com/rlj
+Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week in the postage-paid envelope provided in time to be received by April 25, 2024.